RealOrangeOne/theorangeone.net/content/posts/keepassxc-2.3-migration/index.md

 ## Native Messaging
 Native messaging is a way of two processes communicating in a secure-ish manor.
 In this case, it means the browser can communicate with KeePassXC in a way that means other applications can't.

 Before, the browser communicated with KeePassXC over HTTP, using the [KeePassHTTP](https://github.com/pfn/keepasshttp) protocol.
 This had the benefit of being very easy to implement a client for, as it's just standard web traffic.
-The down side is that it involved starting a web server on an internal port, meaning any process on your computer could connect to the web server and thus communicate with KeePassXC, this includes browser sessions.
+The downside is that it involved starting a web server on an internal port, meaning any process on your computer could connect to the web server and thus communicate with KeePassXC, this includes browser sessions.
 Although requests had to be signed, it still isn't very good for security.

 As this change is such a large one, there's an [Official migration guide](https://keepassxc.org/docs/keepassxc-browser-migration/), which walks through how to do it correctly.